-- a) Some expenses covered through Teacher Certification Coordinator's budget. - b) Office of Academic Affairs expenses to be approved by Vice President for Academic Affairs after consultation with chair of Executive Committee.
+- a) Some expenses covered through Teacher Certification Coordinator's budget. - b) Office of Academic Affairs expenses to be approved by Provost after consultation with chair of Executive Committee.

-1.5.3.5 PLANNING AND BUDGET COMMITTEE
+1.5.3.4 PLANNING AND BUDGET COMMITTEE

 This committee advises the President on the formulation of long-range plans for maximum utilization of university resources.
 It is a heavy-load committee for faculty.